 Graduate students additionally have access to other individual and group study and research areas in the Richter Library.
 Graduate students are always welcome to use the generally quiet reading rooms in the Kislak Center and Cuban Heritage Collection (2nd floor).
 Computers, laptops, and tablets are allowed in these spaces.
 However, please be aware that since both of these reading rooms are areas that hold distinctive collections, they have a “pencils only” writing policy, and food or beverages are not permitted.

-Please visit the Circulation Desk if you are having difficulty locating a quiet workspace.
+Please visit the Access Services Desk if you are having difficulty locating a quiet workspace.